Meet The Visionary

 is a woman of God first and a superhero mother to one son.
 Born and partially raised in the District of Columbia, Trenell developed a resilience to her childhood traumas.
 Despite her shortcomings she was able to overcome adversity having survived through multiple episodes of homelessness, abuse, and poverty.
 Instead of falling victim to statistical outcomes she decided that she would use her plights to build herself and to become a voice for women and girls all over the world.

-Trenell has a Bachelors degree in Sociology and is currently studying for her Masters of Jurisprudence in Child Law and Policy at Loyola University of Chicago School of Law.
+Trenell has a Bachelors degree in Sociology and her Masters of Jurisprudence in Child Law and Policy from Loyola University of Chicago School of Law.
 Currently she manages special education schools for the DC Public Schools and serves as an advocate for children in her community.
 In addition, Trenell founded a non-profit organization I Am Beautiful Because, a woman’s awareness organization that supports women and girls who have been victims of child sexual abuse.
 The seed for I Am Beautiful Because was planted from her own person experience with child sexual abuse.

 "I needed a hero so,